FreeCodeCampBusan/javascript_videos/README.md

 2. **Symmetric Difference** -- Finding the symmetric difference of 2 or more sets of numbers.
 Uses `reduce()` and 2 helper functions.
 YouTube: https://youtu.be/v04Bmbfa4Jk

+3. **Exact Change** -- Good, old-fashioned problem solving with the methods you already know and love.
+YouTube: https://youtu.be/_nAUQYOjIek

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!